There is a beauty to how some products (and software) are designed.

 A few more pieces of the energy bar and some water went in.
 I knew I was not getting the timing too well.
 To understand the concept, try imagining making a glass of Tang.
-A few spoons of Tang, and a glass of water.
+A few spoons of Tang (representing the food), and a glass of water (representing itself :P).
 Now imagine the cycling is draining that Tang and water in disproportionate quantities, and your objective is to keep the mix tasting ideal at all times, by accordingly adding more powder or water at regular intervals.
 The moment the taste goes off, you’re draining more energy than replenishing.

 I got to the last section of the sea link, and having driven there often, I knew that the road slopes very slightly downward, so I geared up and pushed to the limit, just to set a maximum speed for myself.
 The ODO maxed at 38.7 km/h.
 I knew that was the fastest I could go right then, given the wind resistance, fatigue, etc. Nevertheless, I tried maintaining pace while getting back onto the main road.

 As I got to the end of the familiar stretch, I noticed a lot of bystanders, watching riders zip past with curiosity.
 One section of road was blocked for the race, and I could see policemen holding traffic while we crossed an intersection.
 I was now onto the final kilometer.
 It was exhausting, considering it was non-stop unlike the breaks I got at signal lights during training.
 I still did all I could, to maintain pace.